The mortgage completion process explained

 - Here we take a look at 13 of the most common questions we get asked about applying for a mortgage.

 - Finally, before applying for a mortgage here are 10 important things to know!

 - If you’re switching mortgages you may be interested in learning about when the best time to switch your mortgage is, or which banks will pay switching legal fees for you.

-You can compare both fixed rates and variable mortgage rates on bonkers.ie.
+You can find the best fixed and variable rates on bonkers.ie.
 Our service allows you to review interest rates, cashback offers and incentives from Ireland’s main lenders.

-When it’s time to apply for your mortgage, you can submit an online enquiry through our mortgage broker service.
-Our broker service is free and fully digital from start to finish.
+When it’s time to apply for your mortgage, you can request a callback through our mortgage broker service.
+Our team of qualified mortgage advisors will be with you from start to finish